San Francisco Personal Injury Lawyer

 - Seek Medical Care Immediately: Preserve your health & create evidence of injury.

-- Collect Evidence: Photographs of the scene, injuries, vehicles, & hazard conditions.
+- Gather Evidence: Photographs of the scene, injuries, vehicles, & hazard conditions.

 - Secure Witness Statements: Names and contact details from bystanders.